shawnli329/SetDpi_SL/README.md

 # SetDPI_SL

+If you need to change the scale of the monitor frequently, this may be the best way.
+You only need to click the mouse twice.
+In the traditional way, you need to click the start menu of Windows, select Settings, click System, click Screen, click the monitor you want to set, and then click the drop-down of Zoom.

 I did some changes, make it a mouse click programe, by click the tray icon in task bar, you can change the windows scale of your monitor.
 It can work on single and multi-monitor setup.

 ## How to use